wwwjk366/think.data.science/content/authors/admin/_index.md

 "You can have data without information, but you cannot have information without data."

-I'm an accomplished data scientist and thought leader with 8+ years of experience of research and bring to market advance analytics and machine learning solutions.
-I have been extremely lucky to work in many different realms, including retail, finance, marketing and even gaming.
+I'm an accomplished data scientist and thought leader with 10+ years of experience of research and bring to market advance analytics and machine learning solutions.
+As a person with insatiable intellectual curiosity, I am passionate about finding actionable insights hidden in vast amounts of raw data.
 I like data.
-Manipulating it, modeling it, making it (simulation), visualizing it and yes, even cleaning it.
-Also as a person with insatiable intellectual curiosity, I am passionate about finding actionable insights hidden in vast amounts of raw data.
+Manipulating it, making it (simulation),  modeling it, visualizing it and yes, even cleaning it.
+I have been extremely lucky to work in many different realms --- I have built gambling market trading algorithms and live spots models for online sportsbook.
+I have built DSaaS tools housing customer analytics and recommendation engine for enterprise customers.
+I have built quantitative portfolio construction algorithms for PE firm.
+Now I am working with a team of excellent engineers to help people park their cars using cellphone app.